 After the search icon appears, type

 and then from the list, select

-Add the following blocks to your model, using the approach that you used to add the Sine Wave and Scope blocks.
+Add the following blocks to your model using one of the approaches you used to add the Sine Wave and Scope blocks.

-Your model should now has the blocks you need for the simple model.
+Your model should now have the blocks you need for the simple model.

-Before you connect the blocks in your model, arrange them logically to make the signal connections as straightforward as possible.
+Before you connect the blocks in your model, arrange the block inputs and outputs to make signal connections as straightforward as possible.

 Move the Scope block after the Bus block output.
 You can either: